Will 8th Wonder of the World Survive?

 This past November, 53 percent of Houston voters voted against a proposed $217 million bond issue to redevelop the structure.
 Since then, Harris County Commissioners Court officials have been pondering what to do next with no clear consensus in place.

 James Glassman, founder and director of Houstorian — a site dedicated to preserving Houston's cultural and architectural history — said that the tax incentives provided by the new designation could attract an investor to the project.
-Moreover, he believes that the recognition
+Moreover, he believes that the recognition "keeps the Dome center stage and reminds our community of its importance."

 Opened in 1965, the 18-story, 9.5 acre structure was nicknamed the "Eighth Wonder of the World."
 The stadium lost its major clients when the Houston Oilers moved to Nashville in 1997, the Houston Astros moved to downtown's Minute Maid Park in 2000 and the Houston Livestock Show and Rodeo moved to Reliant Stadium in 2003.